Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Shandong: a Sage, a Sacred Peak, and a Beer

 Before I started teaching English in Shenzhen, I wanted to see a little more of the country (I had only been to Sichuan previously).
-I traveled to Beijing to see the Great Wall and then to Shandong province southeast of the capital.
+I traveled to Beijing to see the Great Wall (on of those places you have to see in your lifetime!) and then to Shandong province southeast of the capital.

 Shandong has been traditionally known for its river (the Yellow river empties into the sea here), it’s sage (Confucius was born and rests here today), and its mountain (Tai Shan, or Mount Tai, is the holiest of the five sacred peaks of China (五嶽).
 Today, it is also famous for Qingdao (Tsingtao), which many would consider the national brew (Snow beer is technically the number 1 by sales volume).
 See here if you would like to visit the Qingdao brewery!